-a.
-Pre-application notifications.
-For Oil and Gas Locations proposed within an Urban Mitigation Area or within the Buffer Zone Setback, an Operator shall provide a "Notice of Intent to Conduct Oil and Gas Operations" to the persons specified herein not less than thirty (30) days prior to submitting a Form 2A Oil and Gas Location Assessment to the Director.

-- (1) Urban Mitigation Area Notice to Local Government.
+- a.
+Applicability.
+The provisions of Rule 305.e regarding surface owners shall not apply to federal or Indian-owned surface landsPre-application notifications.
+For Oil and Gas Locations proposed within an Urban Mitigation Area or within the Buffer Zone Setback, an Operator shall provide a "Notice of Intent to Conduct Oil and Gas Operations" to persons specified herein not less than thirty (30) days prior to submitting a Form 2A Oil and Gas Location Assessment to the Director. - (1) Urban Mitigation Area Notice to Local Government.
 For Oil and Gas Locations within an Urban Mitigation Area, an Operator shall notify the local government in writing that it intends to apply for an Oil and Gas Location Assessment.
 Such notice shall be provided to the Local Governmental Designee in those jurisdictions that have designated an LGD, and to the planning department in jurisdictions that have no LGD.
 The notice shall include a general description of the proposed Oil and Gas Facilities, the location of the proposed Oil and Gas Facilities, the anticipated date operations (by calendar quarter and year) will commence, and that an additional notice pursuant to Rule 305.c. will be sent by the Operator.
 This notice shall serve as an invitation to the local government to engage in discussions with the Operator regarding proposed operations and timing, local government jurisdictional requirements, and opportunities to collaborate regarding site development.
 A local government may waive its right to notice under this provision at any time by providing written notice to an Operator and the Director. - (2) Exception Zone and Buffer Zone Setback Notice to the Surface Owner and Building Unit Owners.
 For Oil and Gas Locations proposed within the Exception Zone or Buffer Zone Setback, Operators shall notify the Surface Owner and the owners of all Building Units that a permit to conduct Oil and Gas Operations is being sought.
 The Operator may rely on the county assessor tax records to identify the persons entitled to receive the Notice.
-Notice shall include the following: - A. The Operator's contact information; - B. The location and a general description of the proposed Well or Oil and Gas Facilities; - C. The anticipated date operations will commence (by calendar quarter and year); - D. The Local Governmental Designee's (LGD) contact information; - E. Notice that the Building Unit owner may request a meeting to discuss the proposed operations by contacting the LGD or the Operator; and - F. A "Notice of Comment Period" will be sent pursuant to Rule 305.c. when the public comment period commences.
+Notice shall include the following: - A. The Operator's contact information; - B. The location and a general description of the proposed Well or Oil and Gas Facilities; - C. The anticipated date operations will commence (by calendar quarter and year); - D. The Local Government Designee's (LGD) contact information; - E. Notice that the Building Unit owner may request a meeting to discuss the proposed operations by contacting the LGD or the Operator; and - A.F.
+A "Notice of Comment Period" will be sent pursuant to Rule 305.c. when the public comment period commences.

-305.b.
+b.
 Posting Form 2A and Form 2.